ClifHouck/unified/README.md

 ```
 >[!WARNING]
 >While designed to be non-destructive to existing application objects and
->configuration, some non-GET endpoints are called.
+>configuration, some non-`GET` endpoints are called.
 Please take a look at
 >existing integration tests and verify you're comfortable running them
 >against your API host.
 We are *NOT* resposible for any harm they might
 >cause to your network device/control-plane.